Remember to cite LawCareers.Net on your application form if you apply to VWV.

 Excellence, commitment and development are not words we use lightly in our graduate training programme.
 In every respect, they are words that lie at the very heart of our business and our culture.
 We have an excellent reputation for training and offer our trainees responsibility from day one.
 We provide four seats of six months in a variety of teams, including charities, commercial, commercial litigation, employment, regulatory compliance, private client (contentious probate and wills and trusts), and real estate (including construction and property litigation).
 Therefore trainees benefit from experience in a wide range of practice areas before qualification.

-Candidates who have been offered and have accepted a training contract with the firm may be eligible for sponsorship of tuition fees whilst studying for the Legal Practice Course.
-VWV offers a maintenance grant to help with living expenses for those candidates who receive LPC sponsorship.
-We are currently finalising our plans for SQE sponsorship.
+Candidates who have been offered and have accepted a training contract with the firm may be eligible for sponsorship of tuition fees whilst studying for an LLM incoroporating SQE1 and SQE2.
+VWV offers a maintenance grant to help with living expenses for those candidates who receive SQE sponsorship.

 - Commercial litigation